taurose/Unglitch/README.md

 ### The Solution ###
 To my knowledge, there are several possible solutions to fix this.
 One solution could be  to synchronize the threads, so that they won't collect the collision boxes of the same block at the same type, or use two different block objects for client and server.
 However, I wasn't able to find a solution that wouldn't involve lots of code changes; so, for the mod, I decided to rewrite the methods to not call *setBlockBounds* anymore, and instead construct the bounding box object directly with the calculated values.
 In my opinion, this is the cleanest solution.

-For example, the new code for BlockFence now looks like this:

-	public void addCollisionBoxesToList(...){
-		...

-		if(...){
-			// create and add north-south piece
-			this.addCollisionBoxToListWithBounds(...);
-		}

-		...

-		if(...){
-            // create and add east-west or center piece (isolated fence) this.addCollisionBoxToListWithBounds(...);
-		}

-		...
-	}

-I added the method *addCollisionBoxToListWithBounds*, which acts as a replacement for *setBlockBounds* and *super.addCollisionBoxesToList* that does not store any values within the block object.

-In other cases, the original, problematic methods looked like this:

-	public AxisAlignedBB getCollisionBoundingBoxFromPool(World par1World, int par2, int par3, int par4)
-    {
-        this.setBlockBoundsBasedOnState(par1World, par2, par3, par4);
-        return super.getCollisionBoundingBoxFromPool(par1World, par2, par3, par4);
-    }

-To solve these cases, I duplicated the *setBlockBoundsBasedOnState* method (which calls *setBlockBounds*) to create a *getBlockBoundsBasedOnState* method which  directly returns the bounding box.
-Now, the code above could be changed to this:

-    public AxisAlignedBB getCollisionBoundingBoxFromPool(World par1World, int par2, int par3, int par4)
-    {
-        return this.getBlockBoundsBasedOnState(par1World, par2, par3, par4);
-    }

-There were also a few special cases which had to be modified slightly differently.
-As I mentioned before, the goal for all blocks was to eliminate all *setBlockBounds* calls which are used to construct a collision bounding box.

 ## 2) Floating Point Errors on Entity Load ##

 Entities can sometimes also glitch trough *any* block on chunk load (when they are read from NBT).
 This should affect pretty much any environment (client and server).
-I first encountered this issue with only a few iron golems enclosed within glass walls (2x2 horizontal space).
-It took me alot of attempts to reproduce this issue, but ultimately I was able to create a save file that causes the glitch to occur on load.
+It seems to happen most often when the X or Z coordinate is close to a power of two, or when an entity is moving upwards.

 ### The Cause ###
 Let me start by saying that I'm no expert when it comes to floating point arithmetics, so there might be more to the issue than what I found out.